Associate of Applied Science (AAS) Degree

 The Associate of Applied Science degree programs require a minimum of 15 semester hours of general education courses.
 Courses must be selected from the following areas and must include at least 3 SCH in each area: humanities/fine arts, social/behavioral sciences, and natural sciences/mathematics.
 General education requirements in AAS programs are in compliance with the Guidelines for Instructional Programs in Workforce Education.

-Academic Degrees—Associate of Arts (AA) and Associate of Science (AS)
+Academic Degrees—Associate of Arts (AA), Associate of Science (AS), and Associate of Arts in Teaching (AAT)

-The Associate of Arts and the Associate of Science degree provide general academic curricula in university-parallel and pre-professional courses of study which enable students to enter as juniors at senior colleges or universities of their choice.
+The Associate of Arts, the Associate of Science, and the Associate of Arts in Teaching degree provide general academic curricula in university-parallel and pre-professional courses of study which enable students to enter as juniors at senior colleges or universities of their choice.
 Students who attend TC for one or two years and transfer to senior colleges or universities should have no difficulty completing transfer of credits if they follow these steps:

 - Select a major field of study and a senior college or university which offers a bachelor’s degree in the chosen field